This page was most recently updated on May 8th, 2025

 1. The Black and White Ball shall be an annual event honoring the King Father and Queen Mother.

 2. Proceeds from the event shall go to a senior citizen cause of the King Father and Queen Mother’s choosing.
-[See Proclamations by Empress VI, Tracy Diane and Empress VII, Lyda Rose.]
+[See Proclamations by Empress VI, Tracy Diane, and Empress VII, Lyda Rose.]

 E. No Additional State Functions.